RoofNet: A Global Multimodal Dataset for Roof Material Identification from Earth Observation: Conclusion

 \section{Conclusion}

-This work introduces RoofNet, a large-scale multimodal dataset designed to address a critical gap in global hazard risk modeling by providing both high- and low-resolution satellite imagery, geospatial metadata, material annotations, and supplementary disaster and building attributes from xBD~\cite{gupta_xbd_2019} and OSM~\cite{openstreetmap_openstreetmap_nodate}.
-By combining expert-validated EO imagery with a scalable VLM pipeline, RoofNet advances exposure estimation in hazard-prone regions.
+We introduce RoofNet, a dataset of 49,662 georeferenced building instances across 101 countries, designed to address a critical gap in global hazard risk modeling by providing material annotations alongside geospatial metadata.
+By combining SME-reviewed EO imagery with a scalable VLM pipeline, RoofNet advances exposure estimation in hazard-prone regions.
 Leveraging prompt engineering, targeted data augmentation, and rule-based validation, we achieve accurate classification across 14 roof material types spanning a wide range of climatic and architectural contexts.
 The dataset is further enriched with metadata such as roof shape, building height, solar panel presence, and footprint area.
 Beyond material classification, RoofNet holds broader potential for real-world impact, including anticipatory hazard vulnerability assessment, post-disaster supply chain analysis, and reconstruction cost estimation.
-Both the dataset and associated fine-tuned models are publicly available to support applied research in geospatial AI and infrastructure risk analysis.
-RoofNet can support a range of stakeholders, including policymakers, insurance providers, and urban resilience planners, seeking to improve structural vulnerability assessment and climate adaptation strategies.
+Indeed, in a set of simulations modeling the 2017 Puebla-Morelos earthquake, we show as much as a 55\% improvement in our ability to correctly backcast damage for buildings by incorporating roofing material knowledge.
+Looking ahead, future work will explore adaptive extensions that incorporate ML-derived building metadata to assess disaster risks in regions facing well-established and emergent climate hazards.
+These enhancements would complement the core dataset, ensuring that RoofNet remains globally inclusive, forward-looking, and a foundation for advancing geospatial AI research in disaster resilience and climate adaptation.